Mayborg121/Mayborg121/README.md

 ### 🎲 [DiceR](https://mayborg121.github.io/dicer/)
 The Dice Rolling Game is a simple web-based project built with HTML, CSS, and JavaScript.
 It generates random dice rolls between 1 and 6.The game was built as part of a learning process for JavaScript, particularly DOM manipulation and event handling.
 It features a clean and minimalistic UI.

-### ⏱️ [Stopiee]
-In the rhythm of time, StopWatch-Stopiee stands as a silent companion, counting each second while offering bursts of inspiration.
-Crafted with HTML, CSS, and JavaScript, it’s not just a stopwatch—it’s a motivator.
-Each time you stop the clock, a fresh, uplifting quote reminds you that time is precious, urging you to stay productive.

 ## 🛠️ Skills